RamseyInHouse/feedback-component/README.md

 ## Browser Support

 This component is only supported by [modern browsers](https://caniuse.com/custom-elementsv1).
 To prevent it from breaking functionality on older browsers (like Internet Explorer), always load the component's source via a script tag that has a `type="module"` attribute, as noted above.

+## New Releases

+Fork this repository and make a pull request with your change.
+In a separate commit, please make the appropriate [SemVer](https://semver.org/) version bump in the `package.json` file.
+Once approved and merged, a new release will be published to npm automatically.